Joshua-Ciffer/Crypter/README.md

 ## Deprecated
 This branch contains versions of Crypter that are:
--Incomplete
+- Incomplete
--Buggy
+- Buggy
--Not fully thought out
+- Not fully thought out
--Contain unimplemented or unused features
+- Contain unimplemented or unused features
 They remain here for reference purposes utilized during current development.